XuewenWangUGA/TRcaller/README.md

 # TRcaller_paper
-The scripts and settings for TRcaller_paper
+The scripts and setting files for TRcaller paper